Text Takes Over: A Study of Modality Bias in Multimodal Intent Detection

 \section{Introduction}

-Intent detection refers to classifying user queries into predefined intent categories and is a key part of systems like chatbots, search engines, virtual assistants, and robots.
-While traditional approaches rely mainly on text, multimodal intent detection improves this process by combining text with audio and visual inputs.
-Multimodal intent detection is becoming increasingly important that process multiple inputs such as speech, tone, and facial expressions.
-These systems aim to understand not only the words spoken but also how they are conveyed, allowing for more context-aware and natural responses.
+\sharma{Intent detection refers to classifying user queries into predefined categories and is a key component of systems such as chatbots, search engines, virtual assistants, and robots.
+While traditional approaches mainly rely on text, multimodal intent detection extends this by incorporating audio and visual inputs.
+By considering speech, tone, and facial expressions, these systems capture both what is said and how it is conveyed, making them essential for building more accurate, natural, and context-sensitive applications.}

 For example, the phrase \textbf{``I hate you too!''} may seem negative if judged only by the text and be classified as \textit{Criticize}.
 However, if the tone or expression is playful, the actual intent is a \textit{Joke}, which can only be identified by considering non-verbal signals (Case-1 in Fig.~\ref{fig:intro-pic1}).
 On the other hand, there are cases where multimodal inputs may confuse the model.
 In Case-2, the phrase \textbf{``It's a pipe organ''} is correctly interpreted as \textit{Introduce} using text alone, but the multimodal model misclassifies it as \textit{Explain}.
 Hence, a multimodal intent detection model must dynamically balance multiple modalities and prioritize which one or ensemble approach to utilize.
 To evaluate such a model, we would require gold-standard datasets having no bias towards a particular modality, and preparing such a dataset from scratch is a cumbersome job.